AnoopAlias/AUTOM8N/docs/full_page_cache.rst

    need any special changes to webserver config and works purely by modifying application code.

-.. tip:: What is good for cache? - A blog or e-newspaper or mostly static content served by a dynamic app like wordpress/drupal.
+.. note:: What is good for cache? - A blog or e-newspaper or mostly static content served by a dynamic app like wordpress/drupal.
          What is not good to be cached? - An ecommerce shopping cart , personal non static content etc